ajthor/dungeon-masters-handbook/players/beginners.md

 We will finally get to the bread and butter of D&D, the __Character Sheet__.
 Every character's skills and abilities can be represented by the information presented on the character sheet.
 Much of the information on the sheet is categorized for easy reference, but at first it will take some getting used to.

 ### Ability Scores
 The first and most important part of what describes your character on the character sheet are what are called *Ability Scores*, and these are mostly decided through chance.
-This information is going to describe your character's abilities in the game and give you an idea of what they are good at.
+This information is going to describe your character's physical traits in the game and give you an idea of what they are good at.
 Ability scores are a numeric value that is usually between 6 and 20, although this is not a hard and fast limit.
 To give you an idea of what this numeric value actually means, consider that an average person would have an ability score of 10 in every category.
 An adventurer usually has some skills that far exceed the average person.

 The core ability scores that describe every character are:
 - Strength __(STR)__: This describes how physically strong your character is.
 Players with high strength scores are usually warriors, adept at hand-to-hand combat.
 - Dexterity __(DEX)__: Dexterity is like agility, and describes how nimble your character is.
 Players with high dexterity scores usually have developed fine motor skills and are usually good with weapons at a distance, like bows and arrows, or with small hand-to-hand weapons, like daggers.
 - Constitution __(CON)__: This score is how resilient you are to damage and how 'healthy' you are.
 Players with high constitution scores are usually harder to kill.
 - Intelligence __(INT)__: Intelligence describes what you might call "book learning".
 A player with a lot of formal study under their belt might have a high intelligence score.
 - Wisdom __(WIS)__: Wisdom is what you might call "practical knowledge".
-A high wisdom score is indicative of someone who has a lot of experience in the wilderness, or who can guess at someone's intentions more easily than others.
+For example, a high wisdom score is indicative of someone who has a lot of experience in the wilderness, or who can guess at someone's intentions more easily than others.
 - Charisma __(CHA)__: This score describes how good you are at speaking to others.
 Players who specialize in charisma can persuade others, lie more easily, and bluff their way out of situations better than most.

 To determine these ability scores, you will need to roll __4d6__, taking the highest three numbers and adding them up.
 You can assign this number to any one of these six ability scores.
 Repeat this process six times to determine all of your ability scores.